DebugProject/TrinityRepo/README.md

  For contact : Found3rr !
 (Skype)
  i'm not have MSN
  Email : Shaban_bjk@abv.bg
  Sorry for my bad english.. !
+ Thanks to Saqirmdev !
 ===================================================